 The Voting Data in the UN Digital Library provides access to voting information for adopted resolutions of the General Assembly and the Security Council, 1946-present.
 There are no voting records for votes on draft resolutions not adopted.
-See FAQ: How can I find voting information for draft resolutions that were not adopted?

 The database uses the following notations to present the voting information:

 For the General Assembly, the information provided comes from the General Assembly voting system.
 If a Member State informs the Secretariat of an error in the vote, the data is not changed: the meeting record notes the intended vote.

 For the Security Council, the information provided comes from the Security Council meeting records.
 The database includes additional notations, not displayed, but present in the record and part of any export of the metadata:

 In addition to the specialized collection of Voting Data in the UN Digital Library, voting information also is recorded in the description of certain documents.
 Because some of the metadata fields where this information is recorded are not displayed in the records, it can be difficult to find this information.